Target announces $19 million data breach settlement with MasterCard

-Target Corp (TGT.N) said it had agreed to reimburse about $19 million (13 million pounds) to financial institutions that had issued MasterCard-branded cards that were a part of the massive data breach at the retailer in 2013.
+Target Corp said it had agreed to reimburse about $19 million to financial institutions that had issued MasterCard-branded cards that were a part of the massive data breach at the retailer in 2013.

 In 2013, Target said at least 40 million credit cards were compromised by the breach during the holiday shopping season, and the attack might have resulted in the theft of personal information, such as email addresses and telephone numbers, from as many as 110 million people.